 - Select the Enable checkbox to activate Stylelint.
 After that the controls in the dialog box become available.

-- In the Node Interpreter field, specify the Node.js interpreter to use.
-Choose one of the configured interpreters or click and configure a new one as described in Configuring Node.js Interpreters.
+- In the Node Interpreter field, specify the Node.js interpreter to use, see Configuring a local Node.js interpreter for details.

 - In the Stylelint Package field, specify the location of the

-stylelintpackage installed globally or in the current project, see Stylelint.
+stylelintpackage installed globally or in the current project.